darthjamil/tetris/README.md

 To play the game, move the currently descending tetromino by calling the following APIs

-    game.rotate() -> Bool
+    game.rotate() -> PlayResult
-    game.left() -> Bool
+    game.left() -> PlayResult
-    game.right() -> Bool
+    game.right() -> PlayResult

 These methods move the currently descending tetromino left, right, or rotate it 90 degrees.
-If the action is illegal, `false` is returned, otherwise `true`.
 The return value is not strictly needed.
 However, it's returned so that the UI can provide visual/audio feedback without having to diff the playfield.

 To move the current tetromino down one space, or to drop it, call the following
 APIs:

-    game.down() -> DropResult
+    game.down() -> PlayResult
-    game.drop() -> DropResult
+    game.drop() -> PlayResult

 Where

-    enum DropResult {
+    enum PlayResult {
-        StillDescending(scoreDelta: Int)
-        Landed(linesCleared: Int, scoreDelta: Int)
+        StillDescending
+        Landed
     }

-These actions will never fail.
-They may result in either

-1. The tetromino continues to descend.
-It returns the score delta, if any, for moving down.
-1. The tetromino has landed.
-It returns the score delta for clearing lines, if any.
-It also returns the number of lines cleared, if any.
-4 lines cleared means a Tetris.

 ## Get Tetrion Information
 Other information about the game can be interrogated through the following APIs.